Ethan-Heimer/Json-For-C/README.md

 # JSON For C

-JSON For C is a very simple JSON parser for the C Programming Language.
+JSON For C is a very __simple__ JSON parser for the C Programming Language.
+Parse the file, get what you need, and get out.

+__This Library is NOT for writting or serializing JSON files.__
+Just reading!

 ## Build